xXleowXx/gitlab-charts/doc/charts/gitlab/kas/index.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Using the GitLab-Kas chart
+# Using the GitLab-Kas chart **(FREE SELF)**

 The `kas` sub-chart provides a configurable deployment of the [Kubernetes Agent Server](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent#gitlab-kubernetes-agent-server-kas), which is the server-side component of the [GitLab Kubernetes Agent](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent) implementation.